-Instead of weekly reading assignments and homework, this class is broken down into units according to literary themes.
-For each unit, you’ll read a collection of books, essays, and stories that share a similar theme and complete work within a specific time frame.
-You will self-pace your work within that time frame, so as long as you meet the deadlines, it doesn’t matter to me what book you read first or how long it takes you to read it.
+The academic year is broken into four units, each with a specific focus in mind.
+You will read a three novels within each unit that share a similar theme, structure, or genre.
+You will self-pace your work within that time frame, so as long as you meet the deadlines, it doesn’t matter what book you read first or how long it takes you to read it.

-- Authorship Review: Before starting each book, you will do some independent research on who the author is, what motivated him/her to write the novel you’re reading, and share any other interesting information you discover about the author.
-Some authors will have tons of information while others will be sparse.
-It will be up to you to decide what you think is most important about each other.
-Each review should be between 450-600 words.
-Cite your sources.
-Please note that this will be one document you’ll add to throughout the year.
-Click here to see an example of what I’m looking for.
+- Authorship Reviews: Before starting each book, do some independent research on who the author is, what motivated him/her to write the novel you’re reading, and share any other interesting information you discover about the author.
+Each review should be between 300-500 words with cited sources.
+(Click here to see an example of an Authorship Review)

-- Unit Tests: There will be an online test following each unit that encompasses questions on plot points, literary elements, and character development.
-Any notes you take while reading the books may be used on the tests.
+- Unit tests: There will be an online test following each unit that encompasses questions on plot points, literary elements, and character development.
+Any notes you take while reading may be used on tests.